 • Practical: Frameworks you can use tomorrow, not abstract principles

-• Psychological: We teach the psychology of why people do what they do, not just “have better one-to-ones”
+• Psychological: I teach the psychology of why people do what they do, not just “have better one-to-ones”

 If you're allergic to corporate training fluff, you'll appreciate this.
 It's more like learning a craft than attending a workshop.